 Pronunciation of 'Genome-wide association study'

-The term 'Genome-wide association study' refers to a research method used to identify genetic variants associated with specific traits or diseases across the entire genome.
-It is pronounced as 'JEE-nohm-wahyd uh-SOH-see-ay-shuhn stuh-dee' in English (en-US).
+The term 'Genome-wide association study' refers to a research method used to identify genetic variations associated with specific diseases or traits.
+It is pronounced as 'jee-NOHM-wahyd uh-SOH-see-ey-shuhn stuh-dee' in English (en-US).

-The term originates from scientific research in genetics and genomics, combining 'genome' (the complete set of genes or genetic material in an organism) and 'association study' (a method to find correlations between genetic variants and traits).
+The term originates from scientific research in genetics and genomics, combining 'genome' (the complete set of genes or genetic material in an organism), 'association' (link or connection), and 'study' (research or investigation).

 Pronunciation Details